one-among-us/data/people/Dethelly/page.en.md

 >
 > We may not fully understand the decisions made by children, but we will support her if she carefully considered.
 >
-> My kid, I am glad you're okay, wish you a happy life.
+> Girl, I am glad you're okay, wish you a happy life.

 Sugar had a very cute face and figure.
 If we change a character of her name to another homophonic one, it would became a girl's name that perfectly matches her gentle and soft temperament.